sairajat/2024.sairajat.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Senior member of technical staff at AMD
+role: Senior Member of Technical Staff

 # Organizations/Affiliations to show in About widget
 organizations: